cloudprivacylabs/layeredschemas.org/content/_index.md

 Layered schema technology enables unified data semantics to improve interoperability between heterogeneous systems for data capture, processing, and exchange.
-It uses a schema to specify the data elements and their translation to linked data.
-Interchangeable overlays deal with the variability due to differences in data capture conventions, jurisdictions, locale, vendors, or other reasons.
+It uses a schema to specify the attributes of a data object and their translations into linked data.
+Interchangeable overlays deal with variability due to differences in data capture conventions, jurisdictions, locale, vendors, or other factors.

 Traditional schemas (such as JSON/XML schemas) describe the structure of data with limited semantic information.
-Layered schemas use structural constraints similar to traditional schemas and open-ended semantic annotations to describe data.
+Layered schemas use open-ended semantic annotations to describe data in addition to the structural constraints used in traditional schemas.
 Some elements of a layered schema are:

  * Constraints: Required attributes, length limits,...